 To my taste this one is a representative example.
 It’s well-balanced and the alcohol is shrouded in tastes of honey, melon, lemon, and vanilla.
 The nose is flowery and pleasant, while the finish is like the lingering of a nice dessert.

-This is a fine sipping tequila, something that you could use in cocktails (especially at the Mexican price), but it’s a perfectly good one to pass around and pour into nice talavera cups.
+This is a versatile one for all occasions.
+It’s something that you could use in cocktails (especially at the Mexican price), but it’s also a good sipping tequila, a perfectly good one to pass around and pour into nice talavera cups.
 No sangrita required, but it wouldn’t hurt.

 If you buy it in the right store or at duty free, the box looks to have switched from a circular one to a square one.
 All well and good, though the giant “CAZ” on the side comes off as kind of odd.

-This is one of those “go to” tequilas that’s easy to find throughout Mexico, from cantinas to high-end bars.
+This is one of those “go to” tequilas that’s easy to find throughout Mexico, from cantinas to high-end bars, from the convenience store to a nice liquor store.
 It’s been around since 1922 and is a good reliable choice that you can drink without putting hair on your chest.
 I’ve only had the blanco and reposado versions, but there’s also an añejo and an extra añejo version, all double distilled and aged in virgin oak barrels.

 It’s distributed by Bacardi, so it’s easy to find Cazadores Tequila in the USA.
 See more at the company website.